Milad-Safi/Milad-Safi/README.md

-## About Me
+## 🚀 About Me

-Computer science student at Toronto Metropolitan University.
+Computer science student at Toronto Metropolitan University with a strong focus on fundamentals, hands-on projects, and practical software development.

 ---